KameshLeVI/Advanced-C-Lab-Manual/module 8.md

-# EXP NO:8A PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER
+# EXP NO: 2A PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER
 # Aim:
 To write a C program print the lowercase English word corresponding to the number
 # Algorithm: